Moving to Lubbock, Texas: A Comprehensive Guide

 What is the cost of living in Lubbock, Texas?

-Lubbock features a low cost of living compared to national averages, making it an attractive option for many.
+Lubbock features a low cost of living compared to national averages, making it an workable option for many.
 The median rent in Lubbock is approximately $1,200, while the median home price stands at $250,000.
 These figures are significantly lower than those in many urban areas across the United States.
 The local sales tax rate is 8.25%, which contributes to the overall cost of living but remains manageable for most residents.

 • Median rent: $1,200